Grantglass/An-Adaptive-Methodology/README.md

 algorithm the story of Crusoe (by feeding it different adaptations) could it start to distinguish between a random story and a Crusoe like story?
 Could it identify new adaptations of Crusoe that have yet to be discovered?
-Our project hopes to begin to answer these questions.
+My project hopes to begin to answer these questions.

 **Data Description**

-In our early experiments to determine the suitable text embedding technique, we used four different texts: the "Original Text" which is the 1719 first edition of *Robinson Crusoe* by Daniel Defoe, a "close" adaptation[^4] of a 1918 text called, *The Dog Crusoe,* a "far" science fiction adaptation[^5] called *The Happy Castaway* (1965)*,* and a random text, *Pride and Prejudice* by Jane Austen (1813).
-We chose the text based on Grant's scholarship of Robinson Crusoe: the "close" adaptation is one that follows the exact storyline, but changes the human Crusoe into a talking dog, the far adaptation takes the same plot,
+In my early experiments to determine the suitable text embedding technique, I used four different texts: the "Original Text" which is the 1719 first edition of *Robinson Crusoe* by Daniel Defoe, a "close" adaptation[^4] of a 1918 text called, *The Dog Crusoe,* a "far" science fiction adaptation[^5] called *The Happy Castaway* (1965)*,* and a random text, *Pride and Prejudice* by Jane Austen (1813).
+I chose the text based on Grant's scholarship of Robinson Crusoe: the "close" adaptation is one that follows the exact storyline, but changes the human Crusoe into a talking dog, the far adaptation takes the same plot,